Lincoln ADU Site Prep

 • Restoration of the access path after the foundation crew finishes

-Access planning is the first decision
+Why is access planning the first decision on Lincoln lots?

 On a Lincoln lot, the equipment access decision drives everything else.
 If the gate is wide enough and the side yard is graded, we can run a standard track loader straight back.
 If not, we may need a temporary access cut through the landscaping that we restore at the end of the job.
 We walk the access path before quoting — guessing is expensive on bigger lots because every extra trip adds time and disturbance.